WebDevLuke/My-Articles/2017-article/copy.md

 ## Other benefits

 We can also use wrapper mixins to create "shortcuts" to call another mixin with certain arguments already set.
-This is useful if you find yourself using the same media query configuration over and over again.
+This is useful if you find yourself passing the same set of arguments to a mixin over and over again.

 By creating a shortcut wrapper mixin, you're not only sparing yourself from having to type the same snippet repeatedly, it's also much easier to edit as there's only one instance of the mixin call in the codebase.